 The bill seeks to remove prohibitions on workers exercising their right to support boycotts, strikes or other acts of solidarity with workers at other companies.
-It protects workers who engage in peaceful protest actions and safeguards the right to strike by clarifying that "intermittent" strikes don't lose their federal protection and prohibits companies from permanently replacing workers who participate in a
+It protects workers who engage in peaceful protest actions and safeguards the right "The PRO Act is an important effort to bring U.S. labor law into the 21st century - giving working people more power at a time when it is desperately needed,"

-"The PRO Act is an important effort to bring U.S. labor law into the 21st century - giving working people more power at a time when it is desperately needed,"
+-Celine McNicholas,

--Celine McNicholas.
 EPI Director of Government Affairs